Parallel Weighted Random Sampling: Introduction

 \section{Introduction}

-Weighted random sampling asks for sampling items (elements) from a set such that the probability of sampling item $i$ is proportional to a given weight $w_i$.
-Several variants of this fundamental computational task appear in a wide range of applications in statistics and computer science, \eg for computer simulations, data analysis, database systems, and online ad auctions (see, \eg Motwani \etal~\cite{motwani1995randomized}, Olken \etal~\cite{olken1995survey}).
+Weighted random sampling (WRS) asks for sampling items (elements) from a set such that the probability of sampling item $i$ is proportional to a given weight $w_i$.
+Several variants of this fundamental computational task appear in a wide range of applications in statistics and computer science, \eg for computer simulations, data analysis, database systems, and online ad auctions (see, \eg Refs. \cite{motwani1995randomized,olken1995survey}).
+These methods build on (pseudo)random number generators that provide uniformly distributed numbers (\eg Ref. \cite{MatNis98}).

 Continually growing data volumes (``Big Data'') imply that the input sets and even the sample itself can become large.
 Since actually processing the sample is often fast, sampling algorithms can easily become a performance bottleneck.
-Due to the hardware developments of the last years, this means that we need \emph{parallel algorithms} for weighted sampling.
-This includes \emph{shared-memory} algorithms that exploit current multi-core processors, and \emph{distributed algorithms} that split the work across multiple machines without incurring too much overhead for communication.
+As a result of persistently stagnating clock speeds, \emph{parallel algorithms} are required to extract performance gains from advances in hardware.
+This includes \emph{shared-memory} algorithms that exploit current multi-core processors as well as \emph{distributed-memory} algorithms that split the work across multiple processors without incurring too much overhead for communication.